JaviFuentes94/JaviFuentes94.github.io/index.md

 ---
 layout: home
 author_profile: true
-title: ""
+# title: "<br /> <br /> <br /> <br />"
 header:
 #  overlay_color: "#4e91a5"
-#  overlay_filter: 0.3
+#  overlay_filter: 0.0
-#  image: /assets/images/paramo_crop.png
+    image: /assets/images/banner.png
 ---

 Hey!
+I am Javier 👋

-My name is Javier and I work with applied machine learning.
-Nowadays I work at [Uizard](https://uizard.io), where I am applying machine learning to different problems in the design field.
-Previously I have been working with robotics at both [ETH](https://asl.ethz.ch/) and [DTU](https://www.dtu.dk/english), mostly on projects related to intelligent robotics and robot vision.
+I work with applied machine learning.
+Nowadays I work at [Uizard](https://uizard.io), where we are building the world's first machine learning powered design tool.

+In my previous life I was working with robotics at both [ETH](https://asl.ethz.ch/) and [DTU](https://www.dtu.dk/english), mostly on projects related to intelligent robotics and robot vision.
-### Cool projects I have worked on
- - Uizard
- - Robotics

- <div id='featured'></div>

-{% include feature_row %}
+Remember to [Follow me on Twitter]() to learn more about some of my [projects](projects) and in general the world of building machine learning powered products.

+<br /> <br />